anywhichway/reasondb/static/markdown/tutorials/graph.md

 	.forEach(age => console.log(await age.value()));
 ```

-The path expression above is testing the path component and returning all edges with id lengths les than 3 to a cursor, if you want to test the value, then use a colon.
+The path expression above is testing the path component and returning all edges with id lengths less than 3 to a cursor, if you want to test the value, then use a colon.
 The code for each of the below will return `undefined` unless the value stored on `a/b` is "Value at b".

 ```javascript
 const bvalue = await db.get("a/b:(value) => value === "Value at b").value();